-When QM2 put to sea in late 2003, she was the first Ocean Liner to be built in a generation.
+When QM2 commenced her sea trails in late 2003, she was the first Ocean Liner to be built in a generation.
 As the first transatlantic ocean liner to enter service since QE2 in 1969, QM2 is not only a marvel of engineering, but she is also considerably larger than any liner before her.

-Queen Mary 2 is the largest, longest and most expensive ocean liner ever built – an impressive title – and when she first joined the Cunard Fleet, she was also the largest cruise ship ever built.
+Queen Mary 2 is the largest, longest and most expensive ocean liner ever built – an impressive title – and when she first entered service, QM2 was also the largest cruise ship ever built.